KHR00S/dashboard-airquality/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Open and run the Jupyter Notebooks in the `Notebooks` folder to understand the data analysis process.
+2. Open and run the Jupyter Notebooks in the `kualitas udara gong.ipynb` to understand the data analysis process.
 3. Execute the `dashboard.py` script in the `Dashboard` folder to launch the dashboard application.
 4. Explore the visualizations and findings in the dashboard.